 The Mito-EpiGen Program

 The Mitochondria – Epigenetics and Genetics Program (Mito-EpiGen) is a multidisciplinary research program dedicated to find a cure for pediatric inherited mitochondrial diseases.
 These mitochondrial diseases are due to mutations in the nuclear or mitochondrial genome affecting the oxidative phosphorylation (OXPHOS) system responsible for ATP synthesis.
 Thus, patients affected with a mitochondrial disease suffer from chronic energy deficit and exhibit a constellation of complex neurological and multisystemic symptoms.
 These diseases can manifest at any age, ranging from the neonatal phase to adulthood with variable severity.
-The Mito-EpiGen Program, created at the George Washington University School of Medicine and Health Sciences, is under the directorship of Dr. Anne Chiaramello.
-It includes two interlinked components to advance innovative biomedical research in mitochondrial diseases:

 1. Translational research in the laboratory of Dr. Anne Chiaramello at the George Washington University School of Medicine and Health Sciences.
 Her translational and pre-clinical studies are funded by the Department of Defense and the National Center for Advancing Translational Sciences (NCATS) of the National Institute of Health, respectively.
 Dr. Martine Uittenbogaard is the Deputy Scientific Director and specialized in mitochondrial functional investigations and mitochondrial genetics.
 She has established protocols to derive fibroblasts from patient’s skin biopsy to determine the patient’s mitochondrial signature and to screen pharmacological molecules with therapeutic potential for rescuing the mitochondrial phenotype caused by MELAS or LHON-Plus.